tmaguire/GeoScout/src/docs/about.md

 We have hidden 100 codes around Witham, get out there and start searching for the hidden caches.
 These are blue, and red coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
-Using your smart phone, our web-app, and what3words or Google Maps.
+Using your smartphone, our web-app, and what3words or Google Maps.
 Navigate, find and validate any number of geocaches.
 </p>
 <div class="text-center">